 Dan's Approach to Winemaking

 Dan practices a hands-on approach to winemaking that begins in the vineyard.
-He works proactively, practicing sustainable farming through the use of integrated pest management and early identification and prevention of potential pests and diseases.
+He works proactively, practicing sustainable farming through the use of integrated pest management and early identification and prevention of potential pests and diseases using organic compounds.
 Our dedicated vineyard team manages the vines over the summer with regular leaf pulling, shoot positioning and cluster thinning.
-These gentle, environmentally-sound grape farming techniques extract optimum fruit from our unique Prince Edward County terroir year after year.
+These gentle, environmentally-sound grape farming techniques extract optimum fruit from our unique Prince Edward County terroir year after year and allow us to use minimal intervention in the winery.

 Grapes are hand harvested in October, usually under sunny skies and cool nights.
 Harvesting the fruit at optimum ripeness for each varietal is a key strategy.
 The grapes are carefully nursed from the field to the tank or barrel.
 Red wines may require a cold soak for several days while whites are pressed and fermented immediately so that the vibrant fruit flavours are preserved in steel tanks.

 Rosehall Run has a robust French barrel program housed in our 7,200 sq ft gravity-fed barrel cellar nestled deep into the limestone.
 Each barrel is selected by Dan to ensure wines are not overpowered by the oak that plays a supporting role in his portfolio.
-Prior to bottling each barrel is selected individually and blended through a series of trials resulting in the final blend.
-Minimal handling ensures that the wine has retained the natural texture and flavor that emerged from the barrel.
+Prior to bottling, each barrel is selected individually and blended through a series of trials resulting in the final blend.

 From the field to your table, this is Ontario winemaking at its best!